 What is the basic training like?

 Recruit officers can plan to receive structured training during regular business hours, Monday through Friday.
 There are a few weeks when training is received out of the area and occasional weekends and nights.
-These off-site training sessions are conducted when field or specialized conditions are required (driver training, firearms, control tactics, tactical tracking, boat school, water survival, etc.).
+These off-site training sessions are conducted when field or specialized conditions are required (driver training, firearms, defensive tactics, tactical tracking, boat school, water survival, etc.).

 Will I know prior to applying what counties are open?